GeForceLegend/Minecraft-3D-Default/README.md

 - Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition.
 Please choose no-Optifine edition when you are not using Optifine.)

+- PBR self-illuminating textures(Only supported by few shaders such as [Wisom Shader](https://github.com/bobcao3/Wisdom-Shaders).)

 - More features are coming soom.